 Since 2016, Overwatch has been a popular online video game.
-Because it is a multiplayer game, it often puts pressure on a laptop’s hardware.
+However, because it is a multiplayer game, it often puts pressure on a laptop’s hardware.

 Processes to Make Overwatch Run Better